maquannene/MQTagManage/README.md

 ```
 #####2.TagManageViewGestureHelper:
-this class which extend the function of TagManageView by use TagManageView behavior（base API), the main operate delegate as follow:
+This class which extend the function of TagManageView by use TagManageView behavior（base API), the main operate delegate as follow:
 ```objc
 //  select tagItem call-back
 - (void)tagManageView:(TagManageView *)tagManageView didSelectTagItemAtIndex:(NSInteger)index;